accessibilitysupported/a11ysupport.io/FAQ.md

 ## What are expectations?

 Expectations are conditions that must be met for the feature to be considered as "supported".
 Only "MUST" expectations need to be met for minimal "support".
-"SHOULD" and "MAY" expectations indicates support that goes above and beyond.
-Note that there is not an explicit standard that dictates these expectations, and as such, they are likely opinionated.
+"SHOULD" and "MAY" expectations indicates support which goes above and beyond.
+Note that there is not an explicit standard which dictates these expectations, and as such, they are likely opinionated.
 As such, a feature might not meet all "MUST" expectations but still be usable (potentially frustratingly so).
-Additionally, the assistive technology may provide many different commands to read, navigate, or otherwise interact with a feature.
-Only one command is required to pass for the expectation to be minimally supported.
+Additionally, the assistive technology may provide many commands to read, navigate, or otherwise interact with a feature.
+Only one command is required to pass for the expectation to be minimally supported in some situations.